The most effective weightlifting exercises are dependent on your specific goals.

-Weight lifting helps a person to lose weight, raise their metabolism, feel better and most of all, it helps them to look better as well.
+Weightlifting helps a person to lose weight, raise their metabolism, feel better and most of all, it increases their confidence as well.

 A list of the most effective weight training exercises is going to be dependent on your goals.

 For instance, the barbell press can be very effective for working on your shoulders, while floor wipers can really target the abs.

 For this reason, your best bet may be to locate or design a workout plan based on your goals.

 Some people may look at their bodies and conclude that there are certain areas that they want to focus on.
 This does not mean that they should work out only one area of the body.

 A full-body workout plan that includes squats for the legs, bench presses for the arms, pull-ups for the back, military presses for the shoulders and crunches for the back is ideal.

 While there are plenty of different targeted exercises, these are just some of the basics to get you started.

 One method to use when approaching your weightlifting exercises is the progressive overload principle.
 In order to grow your muscles, you need to keep pushing them and the progressive overload concept does just that.

 This concept requires that you steadily increase the weight that you are lifting with each workout.
 This helps to promote muscle growth rather than just conditioning the muscles you already have.